-To help you figure out this misunderstood liquor, we turned to one of the world’s leading absinthe experts, Ted A. Breaux.
+To help separate the myths from the facts about this misunderstood liquor, we turned to one of the world’s leading absinthe experts, Ted A. Breaux.
 The professional scientist and researcher has been studying the Green Fairy for decades and was instrumental in getting absinthe back on store shelves in America.
 He also created Lucid Absinthe and founded Jade Liqueurs.
 Here are the five most common myths he hears about the spirit.
-Cheers!

 1. Absinthe is hallucinogenic